SeedSigner/seedsigner/README.md

 Here is a simple program to calculate the word 24 checksum from the first 23 words of a bitcoin wallet seed phrase!

-New feature added: Generate a seed phrase with entropy from rolled dice
+(Newest Feature: Generate a seed phrase with entropy from rolled dice)

 ![Image of SeedSigner running on a Raspberry Pi Zero](https://github.com/SeedSigner/seedsigner/blob/main/Assembled_SeedSigner.JPG)